torn-flight-club/flight-club-wiki/docs-public/governing-docs.md

   - **Member A**: $20k × 100 = $1,000,000
   - **Member B**: $20k × 50 = $500,000
   - Remaining 50 Xanax from Member B will count toward February’s bonus
+- Flushie sets follow the same principle.
+If you want to focus on getting 100% of your bonus without waiting until the next month, focus on NFS items as there will be very little carry-over on those from month to month.

 ---